 Cold Brew Video No. 1

-A few years ago, we made a video about cold brew recipes and preparation.
-Here's the old video again for you, which also provides some tips for preparation.
+Already a few years ago we produced a video about cold brew recipes and preparation.
+Here is the old video for you again, which also provides some tips for preparation.